OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_604.rst

 - `Fix wrong humanize conversion <https://github.com/OpenNebula/one/issues/5476>`__.
 - `Fix VNC buttons not showing with languages different than English <https://github.com/OpenNebula/one/issues/5507>`__.
 - `Fix Ceph removal of images with snapshots when using Trash <https://github.com/OpenNebula/one/issues/5446>`__.
+- `Fix fsck to remove showback records with 0 hours and properly set running exit time`